 The bill amends section 119.071 of the Florida Statutes to define "medical examiner" and establish an exemption from public records requirements for the personal identifying and location information of current and former medical examiners, as well as their spouses and children.
 This includes home addresses, telephone numbers, dates of birth, and photographs of medical examiners, along with similar information for their families.
-The exemption aims to enhance the safety and privacy of these individuals by protecting sensitive information from public disclosure.
-The legislation is subject to the Open Government Sunset Review Act, which means it will be reviewed and potentially repealed on October 2, 2031, unless the Legislature decides to reenact it.
+The exemption is designed to protect sensitive information from public disclosure, thereby enhancing the safety and privacy of these individuals.
+The bill is subject to the Open Government Sunset Review Act and will be repealed on October 2, 2031, unless the Legislature reviews and reenacts it.

 Statutes affected: H 21 Filed: 119.071